 I hope we've persuaded you enough to try this!
 Kefir is easy to make safely at home, you don't need much equipment either so it’s definitely worth adding to your diet.
 You may or may not know that kefir is well known for having a strong, sour flavor that doesn't suit the taste of may people but it’s very easy to control the process so it’s delicious and mild.
 This recipe is little time consuming, too.
 It will take no more than five minutes per batch, from start to finish!

-Follow carefully the following steps adapted from this recipe to obtain the perfect kefir!
+Follow carefully the following steps to obtain the perfect kefir:

 Finally, if you want to make more kefir you may rinse out the jar, put the grains back in (no need to wash them), fill it up with milk again and leave at room temperature to make some more.